Bjodol/react-redux-course/modules/4-react-router.md

 ## Purpose

 Introduce routing using [_react-router_](https://reactrouter.com/en/main).
 You will learn how to navigate between pages, handle dynamic routes, and create a separate article page.
 The need for global state management will also be emphasized.
 This will in more concrete terms involve adding routing so the `ArticlePreview`-items are clickable.
 You will also need to create `Article`-page that displays the clicked on article object.
 This will lead to the introduction of a `pages`-folder to make a more scalable directory.
-Complete the day by empazising that now using routing the `like`-functionality no longer work - We need to introduce globl state management.
+Complete the module by empazising that now using routing the `like`-functionality no longer work - We need to introduce globl state management.

 ---